Cefixime/PlaneAttacking/README.md

 # PlaneAttacking

+## Introduction

-This is my first C# project.
+	This is my first pratical C# project.
-It is a game about attacking the enemy.
+	It is a Mini game of hitting the planes.

+## Game picture